-Project Home Again began back in September 2003, when an acquaintance came to our founder, Nancy Dubow Kanell, with a broken stove and no way to fix or replace it.
+Project Home Again began back in September 2003, when a domestic abuse survivor came to our founder, Nancy Dubow Kanell, with a broken stove and no way to fix or replace it.
 To help out her friend, Nancy put a notice in her temple bulletin.
 She received not only the stove, but several other appliances as well.

 2003 — Project Home Again begins